kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/05-invites-and-rewards/articles/11-what-s-the-wise-affiliate-program/content.md

+# Invites and rewards
-# What's the Wise affiliate program?
+## What's the Wise affiliate program?
 Our affiliate program gives you the opportunity to spread the word about Wise and our mission — and earn a commission for each new user you send our way.
 If you’re an affiliate partner, we’ll give you a unique affiliate link that you can use on your website, emails, blog posts, and social media.
 When a user signs up with us through your link, you get rewarded.

 Learn more about becoming an affiliate partner